Ezequiel González Ocantos

 2012.
 Aproximación a las percepciones de la ciudadanía sobre la compra de votos y la intimidación de votantes en el régimen político guatemalteco.
 Cdad. de Guatemala, Guatemala: National Democratic Institute. (with Carlos Meléndez, Chad Kiewiet de Jonge, Javier Osorio and David Nickerson)

-"Public Reactions to the UK Supreme Court's Brexit Decision: Evidence from an Online Survey Experiment" (with Elias Dinas)
+"Public Reactions to the UK Supreme Court's Brexit Decision: Evidence from an Online Survey Experiment" (with Elias Dinas), under review

-“Creating Something Out of Nothing: Process Tracing With Missing Data” (with Jody LaPorte)
+“Creating Something Out of Nothing: Process Tracing With Missing Data” (with Jody LaPorte), under review

 “Carrots and Sticks: Experimental Evidence of Vote Buying and Voter Intimidation in Guatemala” (with Carlos Meléndez, Chad Kiewiet de Jonge, Javier Osorio and David Nickerson)